Frequently asked questions

 Please always seek medical advice from relevant health professionals.
 Tiny Tickers is unable to offer medical advice.

-We have produced a new diagnosis booklet’ that gives you an overview of what to expect and the advice that parents, who have been through something similar, would like to give – order yours here.
+We can send you a free family support pack that gives you an overview of what to expect and the advice that parents, who have been through something similar, would like to give – order yours here.

 Can I speak to someone about my baby’s condition?
 If you would like to hear from other parents who have been in similar positions then please join our Tiny Tickers Parent Group on Facebook and share your story.
 Or if you’d prefer not to share your story publicly, get in touch via firstname.lastname@example.org and we can put you in touch with other parents who have similar experiences.